varjakw/AI-Learning/README.md

 - - The model keeps learning
 - - The best solution is decided based on the maximum reward.

+In an MDP consisting of ```<S,A,T,R>```:
+- The state space ```S``` is a set of all the states that the agent can transition to.
+- The action space ```A``` is a set of all the actions the agent can do in a certain environment

+In a Grid World context, the agent starts from the ```START``` state and uses reinforcement learning to reach a rewarding grid.
+The episode ends when the agent reaches the goal and obtains +1 reward or reaches the negative punishment -1 such as going through the fire.
+At every time setep, the agent is allowed to choose from a set of actions (the action space ```A = [Right, Left, Up, Down]```).
+The decision on which action to take is either decided by a calculated value (Value Iteration) or an iteratively evaluated and updated state-action mapping (Policy)

 ### MDP Example: Restaurant

 - Action: a menu item ordered